ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/host-single-page-site.md

 description: Learn how to host a static website on the decentralized web using IPFS.
 ---

+# THIS TUTORIAL IS A WORK IN PROGRESS.
+DO NOT USE.

 In this tutorial you'll import a simple one-page website to IPFS, have it use the CloudFlare Content Delivery Network (CDN), and link up a domain name so people can find your site easily.

 ## Install IPFS desktop

+IPFS desktop is the simple to use and easy to install.
 Installation of the IPFS desktop differs between operating systems.
 Follow the instructions for your system.

 ### Windows